gorzki415/Projekt-z-zajec-projektowych-z-przedmiotu-Uklady-Elektroniczne/README.md

   - Dodano układ CD4060E wykorzystywany jako przekaźnik TON
   - Poprawiono rozłożenie komponentów na schemacie BRD
   - Poprowadzono część ścieżek na schemacie BRD

+English:

+(Ongoing project, not yet completed)
+The objective of the project is to design a PCB that includes:
+  - a 32-bit controller responsible for controlling the operation of the board,
+  - the use of a single communication interface,
+  - at least one output connected to a load drawing a minimum current of 100 mA.

+Additionally, the board must be equipped with extra components to (theoretically) withstand tests such as burst, surge, and electromagnetic field immunity.

+For the purposes of this project, an expansion board was designed for the WT32-ETH01 module.
+Using open-source software such as WLED, it will control connected LED strips.

+The board is equipped with the SN74AHCT125 module from Texas Instruments to level-shift signals between the ESP module and the LED strip.
+The LED strips used are based on the WS2815 chip.

+The system also includes an LM7805 voltage regulator, since WS2815 LED strips are powered with 12V, while the WT32-ETH01 module requires 5V.
+This allows the entire system to be powered from a single 12V power supply.

+Additionally, the system includes two outputs for cooling fans powered at 12V — one dedicated to cooling the microcontroller and the other for cooling the power supply, ensuring proper thermal management during prolonged operation.

+The system also includes a set of diagnostic LEDs, which can be enabled by moving jumpers to appropriate positions.
+Their purpose is to indicate whether voltage is present at specific components or connectors.

+The board is also equipped with multiple test points to allow precise measurement of voltages supplied to key components or present in critical areas.

+This project originally started as a hobby project.
+I have WS2815 LED strips in my room and wanted to design a base board that would integrate the entire control system into one place, instead of having a collection of loosely connected components placed in a box — which also caused signal interference issues.
+I began this project at the end of last summer but paused it due to prioritizing my engineering thesis.
+Now I have returned to it and adapted it for one of my project-based courses.
+The entire system is controlled using open-source software called WLED.

+The project is not yet completed, and therefore the previously mentioned protections are still missing, and the SCH and BRD designs are not fully finalized.

+Update 1:
+  - Fixed WT32 schematic, added additional outputs
+  - Added PWM control for fans
+  - Improved main power supply schematic
+  - Added output schematics
+  - Added initial PCB layout (no routing yet, only component placement)

+Update 2:
+  - Added TVS diodes
+  - Added CD4060E circuit used as a TON relay
+  - Improved component placement on the PCB layout
+  - Routed part of the PCB traces

 Update 2:

 ![](SCHv3.png)